 12 Tips to Manage Business Post Lockdown due to COVID-19

 The massive proliferation of the novel coronavirus, Covid-19, has caught the economies worldwide off-guard.
-With a gloomy Q1 2020 and an even worse Q2 2020, businesses across the globe have been impacted.
+With a gloomy Y/E 2020, businesses across the globe have been impacted.
 While some have managed to be operational with employees working from home, others have come to a total standstill with forced lockdowns.
 Regardless, the upcoming times are sure to pose major adverse issues.
 People, economies, businesses, and governments will have to navigate through turbulent times for quite some time before normalcy is restored.

 While different sectors will devise their coping mechanisms, here are some common pointers for any business to begin with baby steps working towards attaining equilibrium.